pivotal/docs-tap/getting-started/about-consuming-services.hbs.md

 ### <a id="service-bindings"></a>Service bindings

-**Service binding** refers to a mechanism in which connectivity information, such as service instance credentials and connectivity information (host, port, and so on), are automatically communicated to application workloads.
+**Service binding** refers to a mechanism in which connectivity information, such as service instance credentials, and connectivity information, such as host and port, are automatically communicated to application workloads.
 Tanzu Application Platform uses a standard named [Service Binding for Kubernetes](https://servicebinding.io/) to implement this mechanism.
 See this standard to fully understand the services aspect of Tanzu Application Platform.